How can I get involved?

 Interested leaders may apply to LGW’s Signature Program or enhance their leadership skills by enrolling in LGW’s Rising Leaders program.
 Youth leaders active in their community can apply to Youth Leadership Greater Washington.

 LGW Members, leaders who have successfully completed the Signature Program, stay involved and connected through attendance at LGW-sponsored regional dialogues, workshops and networking events.
-Members can also stay engaged through participation on various LGW committees, becoming a member of the Board of Directors, serving as an Ambassador to members of the new Class, or as an investor of LGW programs and events.
+Members can also stay engaged through participation on various LGW committees, becoming a member of the Board of Directors, as an Ambassador to members of the new Class, or as a sponsor of LGW programs and events.

 Who are LGW’s members?

 Senior-level leaders interested in applying to LGW can join the mailing list to stay connected about programs and application deadlines or learn more about LGW’s Signature Program.
-Applications to the Signature Program become available in January and are due the last Friday in March.
+Applications to the Signature Program become available in January and are due in April.

-LGW maintains a collaborative and positive relationship with other regional leadership programs such as Leadership Montgomery, Leadership Prince George’s, Leadership Fairfax, Leadership Alexandria and Leadership Arlington.
+LGW maintains a collaborative and positive relationship with other regional leadership programs such as Leadership Howard, Leadership Loudoun, Leadership Montgomery, Leadership Prince George’s, Leadership Fairfax, and Leadership Arlington.
 Additionally, executives from each program regularly share best-practices and programming ideas for continued growth.

 What programs does LGW offer?